Hugh Cameron - Kansas Hermit, 1826-1909

 1) You have for a LONG time now (you decide how long) called Lawrence, Kansas your home.

 2) You strive to encourage and model the high ideals upon which this town was founded, such as justice for all, freedom to think independently, and courage to oppose abuses of power.If this sounds like you, shine on brothers & sisters!

 Current Ongoing Productions

 Lawrence Bhakti Fest

-Annual - The second annual Lawrence Bhakti Fest will be November 2nd, 2013.
-7 Kirtan Bands - 4 Yoga Workshops - Veggie Feast - held at Westside Yoga, Lawrence.
+Annual - 6 Kirtan Bands - 3 Yoga Workshops - Veggie Feast - held each fall at Westside Yoga, Lawrence.

 Chanting by Lamplight